Israeli military attacks village in Lebanon’s Bekaa Valley

 - list 3 of 3Israel launches air strikes against Lebanon

-The military later said it was attacking several “Hezbollah sites” across Lebanon, without specifying where exactly the strikes were being carried out.
+The Israeli military later said it was attacking several “Hezbollah targets” across Lebanon, without specifying where exactly the strikes were being carried out.

-The Hezbollah-affiliated Al Manar TV said the Israeli army had targeted two residential buildings in Sohmor.
+The Hezbollah-affiliated Al-Manar TV said the Israeli army had targeted two residential buildings in Sohmor.

 Israel has launched near-daily attacks on Lebanon despite a ceasefire agreement with Hezbollah that came into force in late 2024.